VForWaTer/hydrobox/docs/contribution.rst

 Produce examples
 ~~~~~~~~~~~~~~~~

-Sometimes a docstring is not enough to understand a Tool.
+Sometimes a docstring is not enough to understand a tool.
 Although short examples, references and
  formulas can go into numpydoc docstring formats, you might want to offer different examples
  covering the whole bandwidth of your tool.
-Then you should produce some examples into this
+Then you should produce some examples for this
  documentation.
 You can refer to the :ref:`Examples <contrib_examples>` section for more
  information.